Vinhhoang-1312/Equalizer-Application/README.md

    - Click "Musicnn Deep Learning" - if installed
    - Click "Compare Both Methods" - see which is better
 4. **Get results** - genre prediction with confidence score

-## 📞 Support

-Your system uses LOCAL data - no internet needed!
-All processing happens on your machine with your GTZAN dataset.

----
-*Powered by your local GTZAN dataset* 🎵